Slicer/Slicer/CONTRIBUTING.md

 #### Decision-making process

-1. Given the topic of interest, initiate discussion on the [mailing list](http://massmail.spl.harvard.edu/mailman/listinfo/slicer-devel).
+1. Given the topic of interest, initiate discussion on the [Slicer forum](https://discourse.slicer.org).

 2. Identify a small circle of community members that are interested to study the topic in more depth.